aws-samples/serverless-patterns/s3-lambda-bedrock-aoss/README.md

     ```
     git clone https://github.com/aws-samples/serverless-patterns
     ```
-1. Change directory to the pattern directory:
+2. Change directory to the pattern directory:
     ```
     cd s3-lambda-bedrock-aoss
     ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+3. From the command line, run `build-layer.sh` to build a Lambda layer with package dependencies:
     ```
+    ./build-layer.sh
+    ```
+4. Use AWS SAM to deploy the AWS resources for the pattern as specified in the template.yml file:
+    ```
     sam deploy --guided
     ```
-1. During the prompts:
+5. During the prompts:
     * Enter a stack name
     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.